calebisholaa/MMM-PictureVerse/Readme.md

 2. Follow the prompts to enter your Blink credentials and 2FA code

+3. That's it!
+The module will automatically:
+   - Display your camera feeds during the camera display portion of the cycle
+   - Monitor your cameras for motion in the background
+   - Immediately display motion clips when detected, with visual alerts

 ## How It Works

 The module follows a structured sequence that repeats every hour: